robotframework/QuickStartGuide/QuickStart.rst

         Attempt to login with credentials    ${username}    ${password}
         Status should be    Logged In

-    # Keywords below used by BDD test cases (this is a comment)
+    # Keywords below used by higher level tests.
+Notice how given/when/then/and
+    # prefixes can be dropped.
+And this is a commend.

-    Given a user has a valid account
+    A user has a valid account
         Create valid user    ${USERNAME}    ${PASSWORD}

-    When she changes her password
+    She changes her password
         Change password    ${USERNAME}    ${PASSWORD}    ${NEW PASSWORD}
         Status should be    SUCCESS

-    Then she can log in with the new password
+    She can log in with the new password
         Login    ${USERNAME}    ${NEW PASSWORD}

-    And she cannot use the old password anymore Attempt to login with credentials    ${USERNAME}    ${PASSWORD}
+    She cannot use the old password anymore
+        Attempt to login with credentials    ${USERNAME}    ${PASSWORD}
         Status should be    Access Denied